vezzolter/DSA/Algorithms/Recursion/Recursion.md

   - **Direct Recursion** — whole recursive process proceeds within a single entity.
   - **Indirect Recursion** — whole recursive process distributed across at least two entities.
 - **Recursive Function** — is one that calls itself and has both base and recursive cases.
    - **Base Case** — represents a situation, where the solution is directly known (already provided) without requiring further recursion.
    - **Recursive Case** — represents a situation, where the solution to the bigger problem is expressed in terms the same problem, but with modified values.
+   - **Recursion Depth** — number of recursive calls made before reaching the base case.